 Robert Thies joined us in the Spring of 2011 to play Gershwin's jazzy Concerto in F, to play a duo piano recital with W. Terrence Spiller, and to teach private students in the Music Department.
 The Gold Medal winner of the International Prokofiev Competition in Russia, Robert has been called "a pianist of unerring warm-toned refinement, revealing judicious glimmers of power" by the Los Angeles Times.

-W. Terrence (Terry) Spiller has performed with the Symphony twice: he played Rachmaninoff's Piano Concerto No. 2 in the Fall of 2008, and Grieg's Piano Concerto in 2011-2012, both at home and on our tour to Washington D.C.
+W. Terrence (Terry) Spiller has performed with the Symphony three times: he played Rachmaninoff's Piano Concerto No. 2 in the Fall of 2008, Grieg's Piano Concerto in 2011-2012, both at home and on our tour to Washington D.C., and Rachmaninoff's Piano Concerto No. 1 in the Fall of 2016.
 A prize winner of international competitions, Terry has been praised as "inspired...a musical powerhouse."

 In the Fall of 2014, the Symphony was joined by soprano Ciera Lamborn and tenor Christopher Campbell.
 In addition to presenting solo arias, our guest artists joined forces - as Mimì and Rodolfo - for a concert performance of the first act of La Bohème, from the moment when the two lovers meet.